0v3rride/ShareHunter/README.md

   * Share permission checks are not entierly accurate.
 Currently working on finding a way to correct this.

 * PowerShell
-  * Calls the net executable with the view option and parses the output which is then feed to the Get-Acl cmdlet.
+  * Calls the net executable with the view option and parses the output which is then fed to the Get-Acl cmdlet.

 ### Why?
 * MSF auxiliary/scanner/smb/smb_enumshares doesn't spider shares despite arguments given.